Which Italian car brands are in Australia in 2026?

 To the untrained eye, most of the 19 Ferrari models available in Australia look very similar: low bodies, normally in red and often convertible.
 Some, like the two Monza options, take the classic design to new heights.
 Both are limited editions but definitely won’t pass for school runs – the Monza SP1 only has one seat.

-Ferrari 849 Testarossa Spider is currently the most expensive new car in Australia, with a driveaway price of $1,015,589.
+Ferrari 849 Testarossa Spider is the most expensive new car in Australia in 2026, with a driveaway price of $1,015,589.

 Bear in mind that not just anyone can buy a Ferrari.
 There are some models that, even if you walk into a dealership with hard cash, are limited by dealer connections and rapport.